jnorthrup/redline/teach_llm_line_chopping_refactoring.md

 ## Conclusion

-By following these steps and considerations, an LLM can be effectively taught to perform line chopping refactoring.
-This process not only breaks down large functions into smaller, more manageable pieces but also ensures that the code remains functional, well-structured, and adheres to coding standards.
+By following these steps and ensuring each component handles a single responsibility, the functionality remains autonomous and focused.
+This approach enhances maintainability, scalability, and clarity of the codebase.

 ## Example Unit Tests